 I provide my clients with an online gallery for 6+ months with several options for making prints.
 The images are generally ready for viewing 14 business days after the event.
 I do not give out a DVD with the images, but depending on the package, I do allow you to download them.

 Do you shoot engagement photos?

 I love to shoot engagement sessions.
 It is a fantastic way for us to get used to working together.
 That familiarity really pays off on the wedding day.

-Do you also shoot family portraits?
+Do you also shoot portraits and headshots?

 Yes I do.
 I shoot portraits (family, senior, maternity, baby, pet, etc) and headshots, as well as freelance assignments for publications and corporations.